 The mission of the Unsteady Flow Interactions Laboratory is to discover the fundamental physics behind unsteady flow phenomena and fluid-structure interactions that occur in engineering and throughout nature.
+We are focused on understanding the basic science of unsteady flow interactions from the origins of forces and flow mechanisms to the emergent behavior of interacting objects in flows and the scaling laws underlying phenomena.
 We integrate fast in-house numerical tools with state-of-the-art experimental techniques to generate new understanding of phenomena at the intersection of fluid mechanics, solid mechanics and biology.
 Our research has broad applications to bio-inspired underwater vehicles, unmanned aerial systems, aircraft, rotorcraft, marine hydrokinetic turbines, and wind turbines.

 - Postdoctoral Research Associate, Princeton University, 2010–2013